-The global electronic health records (EHR) market size was valued at USD 28.1 billion in 2022.
-It is estimated to reach USD 40.34 billion by 2031, growing at a CAGR of 4.1% during the forecast period (2023–2031).
-The rising demand for centralization and streamlining of healthcare administration and government initiatives to encourage HCIT usage are factors stimulating electronic health records (EHR) market growth.
+The global electronic health records (EHR) market size was valued at USD 28.1 billion in 2022 and is projected to reach USD 40.34 billion by 2031, growing at a CAGR of 4.1% during the forecast period (2023–2031).

 "Electronic health records" (EHR) describe digitized representations of patients' medical and health records.
 A comprehensive and centralized electronic database, an EHR system stores and manages patient health-related data, including medical history, diagnosis, prescriptions, test results, treatment plans, and other relevant data.
 It offers many benefits over conventional paper-based records and functions as a digital record-keeping solution for healthcare professionals.
-EHR systems allow medical staff to view, update, and share patient data in real-time, fostering effective and coordinated care in various healthcare settings.
+EHR systems allow medical staff to view, update, and share patient data in real time, fostering effective and coordinated care in various healthcare settings.
 They help healthcare teams collaborate and communicate more effectively, which improves patient outcomes and safety.
 The fast and reliable information provided by EHRs, such as drug interactions and allergy alerts, aids in clinical decision-making as well.

 In addition, EHRs provide advantages like increased data security, fewer medical errors, greater data accuracy, and faster operations.
 They can integrate with other healthcare systems and technologies to promote interoperability and data interchange for greater continuity of care.
 EHRs also aid in research, population health management, and healthcare analytics by compiling anonymized data for evaluation and understanding.